gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 Copy the data from one or multiple (remote) source systems into datasphere(local).
 There is no transformation.

-It is used to copy the data first in a limited time window.

-Here is an excellent [series](https://community.sap.com/t5/technology-blogs-by-sap/replication-flow-blog-series-part-1-overview/ba-p/13581472) on Replication Flow.

 > [!IMPORTANT]
 >🚩  **It can be used to load the delta data from source BW or S/4HANA systems.**
 >
-> Based on the 'Source Connection' type **Delta** option will be enabled in Replication Flow.
-See [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-replication-flow-delta-functionality/ba-p/13927903).
+> Here is an excellent [series](https://community.sap.com/t5/technology-blogs-by-sap/replication-flow-blog-series-part-1-overview/ba-p/13581472) on Replication Flow and also this [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-replication-flow-delta-functionality/ba-p/13927903).
 >
-> Either ODP or SLT needs to be configured to enable delta capture.
-See the [details](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd3/README.md).
+> Find more information in **Roadmap* section.

-- Below is the scenario of loading the data from a SAP standard CDS View with **Analytics.dataExtraction.enabled + Delta** of the on-premise S/4HANA system into the local table imported from Datasphere Business Content.
+**Below** is the scenario of loading the data from a SAP standard CDS View with **Analytics.dataExtraction.enabled + Delta** of the on-premise S/4HANA system into the local table imported from Datasphere Business Content.

-Source SAP Standard CDS View: C_SalesDocumentItemDEX_1
+**Source SAP Standard CDS View:** C_SalesDocumentItemDEX_1

 ```
 @AbapCatalog.sqlViewName: 'CSDSLSDOCITMDX1'